site logo

 The rest of the War

 He was commissioned 2nd Lieutenant of Company E on 10 November.
-He was again wounded, in action at Fredericksburg, VA on 13 December 1862.
-He died of his wounds on 23 December 1862.
+He was wounded again, at Fredericksburg, VA on 13 December 1862, and died of his wounds on 23 December.
+His widow began receiving a US pension in January 1863.

 References & notes